johndarrel/hide-my-wp/readme.txt

 = 2.0.02 (03 Sept 2018) =
 * Update - Made Security Check Notification optional
-* Fixed - Don't change the paths on update from version 1 to 2
+* Fixed - Don't change the paths on updates from version 1 to 2
 * Fixed - remove wp-config.php admin cookie line if it remains from other plugins

 = 2.0.01 (10 Aug 2018) =